SirLupus/transfermarkt-hide-user/README.md

 # transfermarkt-hide-user
 Tampermonkey Script to hide certain users on transfermarkt.de forum

-This script is for Tampermonkey: https://www.tampermonkey.net/
+This script is for Violentmonkey: https://violentmonkey.github.io/  , but other Monkeys should work too